 Remember to pack...

-If you’re a bit of an adventurer and reasonably fit, then doing the return hike from Crystal Cascades to Copperlode Dam is a great workout.
-The first half is a pretty steep uphill slog but you’ll be prized with awesome views of the dam at the summit.
+If you’re a bit of an adventurer and want something a little extra, then doing the return hike from Crystal Cascades to Copperlode Dam is a great workout.
+The first half is a pretty steep uphill slog through the rainforest but you’ll be prized with awesome views of the dam at the summit.

 Good to know